A construction of the quantum Steenrod squares and their algebraic relations: Introduction

 \subsection{Acknowledgements}

 I thank my supervisor Alexander Ritter for his guidance and support throughout my Ph.D. and beyond.
-I thank Paul Seidel for suggesting this project, for helpful conversations and for providing funding for part of the writing process.
+I thank Paul Seidel for suggesting this project, and for helpful conversations.
 I thank the anonymous referee for all of the comments and points of clarification, which have been crucial both to correct errors and to improve the exposition.
 I also thank Dominic Joyce and Ivan Smith, Frances Kirwan and Ulrike Tillmann for helpful comments and corrections on my thesis, and therefore this paper.
+This work was supported by an EPSRC grant, reference: EP/M508111/1, and partially supported by the Simons Foundation, through a Simons Investigator grant (PI: Paul Seidel).

 This forms a chapter of my Ph.D. thesis.